-Regulations - \$13,318.84 FMCSR's/49 CFR Parts 40, 325-399, 49 CFR-HMR's Parts 100-185, OOS Criteria Books and Pictorial.
+Regulations - \$19,320 - FMCSR's/49 CFR Parts 40, 325-399, 49 CFR-HMR's Parts 100-185, OOS Criteria Books and Pictorial.
 Regulations are ordered for all MCSAP certified personnel and handed out during annual MCSAP update training.

-Printers - Purchase 5 printers.
+Printers - Purchase five printers.
 These printers will be used by our Full-Time MCSAP Personnel and will replace older printers that have become broken or outdated as per our state replacement policy.
-(5 x 300 = \$1,500)
+(5 x \$300 = \$1,500)

-New Vehicle Supplies - \$52,806.57 (Reduced by \$1,193.43) has been set aside as an estimated amount since we are currently in the process of changing vehicles for MCSAP.
-The amount will include, but not be limited to the following: work station, computer mounts, truck caps, hitch, work lights, and any other necessary supplies that are unknown at this time to deploy the vehicles to the field for use.
-NOTE: Federal and State Share Corrected on this line item to match Grant Agreement totals.
+New Vehicle Supplies - \$60,000 has been set aside as an estimated amount since we are currently in the process of changing vehicles for MCSAP.
+The amount will include, but not be limited to the following: work station, computer mounts, truck caps, hitch, work lights, enhanced inside and exterior lighting and any other necessary supplies that are unknown at this time to deploy the vehicles to the field for use.